Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 - Their high sensitivity becomes a joke, even with their parents.
 Comments that a child is “too sensitive” or “a dreamer” may be well-intentioned but inevitably come across as a negative judgement.

 - Siblings may pick on the HSP.
-Brothers and sisters are usually suffering emotional neglect as well, but they may take more naturally to the “toughen up” message than their HSP sibling.
-And that makes it easy for them to establish themselves higher up on the pecking order.
+Brothers and sisters are usually suffering emotional neglect as well, but they may take more naturally to the “toughen up” message than their HSP sibling; that makes it easy for them to establish themselves higher up on the pecking order.

 - They think there’s something wrong with them.
 There’s no limit to how many times we’ll say it: Highly sensitive children are normal.
 But it’s impossible to internalize that if you’re told over and over that you’re the odd one out.
 Instead, you internalize that your emotions aren’t “right” and don’t matter.

 - Confidence issues.
-Given the above, it’s no surprise that a sensitive child starts to doubt and undervalue themselves.
-But emotionally neglectful parents often see this as a weak spot, too, and pressure the child to be more confident — without ever validating the child’s strengths and feelings.
+Given the above, it’s no surprise that a sensitive child will doubt and undervalue themselves.
+Emotionally neglectful parents often see this as a weak spot, too, and pressure the child to be more confident — without ever validating the child’s strengths and feelings.